Proudfeets/Learning-python/README.md

 # Learning-python
-This is the repository to hold all my exercises from codewars and hackerrank as I skill up in Python over time.
+This is the repository to hold my practice exercises as I skill up in Python over time.
+Source: codewars, hackerrank, and rewrites of my early Ruby projects.